kgrid/kgrid-cli/docs/README.md

 ```
 Download a collection of Knowledge Object to the current directory.
 The download command will download KOs to the current directory by default or the directory specified by '-d'.
-The KO to be downloaded can be specified by either the filename, a manifest or a list of manifest files.
+The KO to be downloaded can be specified by either the filename (a local ZIP file or a URL), or a manifest file or a comma-delimited list of manifest files (could be a mix of local files and URLs).

 USAGE